Telmediq/django-rest-easy/docs/tutorial.rst

 * REST_EASY_AUTOIMPORT_SERIALIZERS_FROM - specify modules or packages that rest-easy will try to import serializers from when AppConfig is ready.
 The import is app-based, so it will search for serializers in all installed apps.
   By default `['serializers']`
-* REST_EASY_VIEW_BASES - your mixins that should go into all views near the end of the mro (before all DRF and django-rest-easy's bases, after all generic mixins from DRF).
+* REST_EASY_VIEW_BASES - the mixins that should go into all views near the end of the mro (method resolution order).
+They will be placed before all DRF and django-rest-easy's bases, and after all generic mixins from DRF.
-* REST_EASY_GENERIC_VIEW_MIXINS - your mixins that should go into all generic views at the beginning of the mro (that means CreateAPIView, ListAPIView, RetrieveAPIView, DestroyAPIView,  UpdateAPIView,  ListCreateAPIView, RetrieveUpdateAPIView, RetrieveDestroyAPIView, RetrieveUpdateDestroyAPIView, ReadOnlyModelViewSet, ModelViewSet).
+* REST_EASY_GENERIC_VIEW_MIXINS - the mixins that should go into all generic views at the beginning of the mro (that means CreateAPIView, ListAPIView, RetrieveAPIView, DestroyAPIView,  UpdateAPIView,  ListCreateAPIView, RetrieveUpdateAPIView, RetrieveDestroyAPIView, RetrieveUpdateDestroyAPIView, ReadOnlyModelViewSet, ModelViewSet).